book-cover

 Fated

 Driving a truck cross-country gives a man a lot of time to think, especially when traveling through what seemed like an endless desert.
 That alone can stir-up any long lost memories, as quick as a dust storm can kick-up clouds of blinding sand.
 I was on my way back home to Okeechobee, on a trip that started off in hell.
-Well. . .
-Hot-as-hell! . .
-Sin City.
+Well, hot-as-hell.
+Sin City!
 Smack-dab in the middle of summer.
-Here I was, surrounded by nothing but vast desert, where every inch of land is withered from the scorching sun, so hot, that even the tumbleweeds scurry to avoid the blazing heat.
+Here I was, surrounded by nothing but vast desert, where every inch of land is withered from the scorching sun, so hot that even the tumbleweeds scurry to avoid the blazing heat.

 1

-As I kept trucking down the desolate highway, a rabbit suddenly appeared from out of nowhere, and ran directly in front of my path, and just when I thought it would make it safely across the road, it stopped dead-in-its-tracks.
+As I kept trucking down the desolate highway, a rabbit suddenly appeared from out of nowhere and ran directly in front of my path.
+And just when I thought it would make it safely across the road, it stopped dead-in-its-tracks.
 As I continued barreling straight at the little critter, it remained perfectly still.
 Frozen in fear.
-I instinctively knew I could not swerve an eighteen wheeler to avoid hitting a little rabbit, so the closer I got to the inevitable road kill, the more I blessed the vultures soon-to-be next meal.
+I instinctively knew I could not swerve an eighteen wheeler to avoid hitting a little rabbit, so the closer I got to the inevitable road kill the more I blessed the vultures soon-to-be next meal.
 I cried out!
 "Don't move little' guy!"
 I did not want to look back, but I did.
 Not at the rabbit, but at myself.
-I looked all the way back, to the very beginning. . . . . . . . . . .
+I looked all the way back, to the very beginning.

-my dad's demise should not be told to me until I was much older, most likely in an attempt to thwart off any distrubing emotions that I might have experiened at such a young and vulnerable age.
+my dad's demise should not told to me until I was much older, most likely in an attempt to thwart off any distrubing emotions that I might have experiened at such a young and vulnerable age.
 Nevertheless, my father's life-story would be a tale with a plot that never had a chance to fully unfold.
-Like a book, with many of its chapters ripped right out of it.
+Like a book, with many of its chapters ripped out of it.
 Slammed shut!
 With its bookmark stuck, dead-center, right in the middle of it.
-A very short-story without a happy ending, placed high upon a shelf, collecting dust. . .
+A very short-story without a happy ending, placed high upon a shelf collecting dust. . .

 Ashes to Ashes.